cloudfoundry/stratos/website/README.md

 $ ./deploy.sh -b
 ```

-This command generates static content into the `build` directory and can be served using any static contents hosting service.
+This command generates static content into the `build` directory and can be served using any static contents hosting service, or `npm run serve` to see locally.

 ### Deployment